School of Information and Library Science

 Kevin Smith, Duke University

 The programs of the School of Information and Library Science (SILS) are designed to prepare students for professional employment and advanced study in the fields of information and library science.
-The school offers graduate instruction leading to the degrees of master of science in information science (M.S.I.S.) and master of science in library science (M.S.L.S.), certificate of advanced study (C.A.S.), and doctor of philosophy (Ph.D.) in information and library science.
+The school offers graduate instruction leading to the degrees of master of science in information science (M.S.I.S.) and master of science in library science (M.S.L.S.), Post-master's certificate (PMC), and doctor of philosophy (Ph.D.) in information and library science.
 The school also offers an undergraduate minor in information systems and an undergraduate major in information science (B.S.I.S.).

-The M.S.I.S. is designed to prepare students to contribute to the design, development, and maintenance of information systems and networks; to provide leadership in the development of new technologies and new applications relating to the delivery of information to people seeking and utilizing information; and to demonstrate a theoretical knowledge of information science, including the theory of information storage and retrieval, systems science, and social, political, and ethical implications of information systems.
+The M.S.I.S. is designed to prepare students to contribute to the design, development, and maintenance of information systems; to provide leadership in the development of new technologies and new applications relating to the delivery of information to users; and to demonstrate a theoretical knowledge of information science, including the theory of information storage and retrieval, systems science, and social, political, and ethical implications of information systems.
 Within this degree program, students complete a core set of courses and build their own specialized program of studies on this foundation.
-Areas where students find jobs include (among others) database design and administration, interface design and usability testing, systems analysis and design, systems administration, user training and support, information resources/knowledge management, information systems security, competitive intelligence, and Web site design and management.
+Areas where students find jobs include (among others) database design and administration, social media, interface design and usability testing, systems analysis and design, archives and digital repositories, systems administration, user training and support, information resources/knowledge management, information systems security, competitive intelligence, and Web site design and management.

-The goal of the MSLS program is to enable students to contribute to the design, development, and management of libraries and their collections and services; provide leadership in the development of new services and technologies to improve access to information for users; and demonstrate a theoretical knowledge of library science, including the theory of information organization, effective communication, and social, political, cultural, and ethical issues surrounding libraries.
-Analysis and design skills are emphasized.
-Areas where students find jobs include library administration, administration of archives and manuscript collections, records management, documents librarianship, cataloging, public and reference services, acquisitions and collection management, childrenís librarianship, access and manipulation of database information, special collections, various subject areas, and systems librarianship.
+The goal of the M.S.L.S. program is to prepare students to contribute to the design, development, and management of libraries and their collections and services; to provide leadership in the development of new services and technologies to improve access to information for users; and to demonstrate a theoretical knowledge of library science, including the theory of information organization, effective communication, and social, political, cultural, and ethical issues surrounding libraries.
+Areas where students find jobs include library administration, administration of archives and manuscript collections, records management, documents librarianship, cataloging, public and reference services, acquisitions and collection management, children's librarianship, access to and manipulation of database information, special collections, academic subject specialties, and systems librarianship.
 Graduates of the program are ready to practice within various settings: academic, public, or special libraries, information centers or school library media centers.

-Each masterís student is required to complete one course in each of the curriculumís five functional areas: organization, collection/retrieval, information-related behavior, design/evaluation, and management.
-A course in information tools (INLS 461), which provides students with a foundation in various tools (e.g., HTML, databases) employed in the curriculum is also required.
-The remainder of the 48 credit hours of course work is then selected, in consultation with the studentís faculty advisor, from the information and library science curriculum, or as appropriate, from related subject fields in other schools and departments of the University.
-A masterís paper (INLS 992) is also required of each masterís student.
-A theme within the curriculum for both masterís degrees is evidence-based practice, which requires students to interpret and apply the research of others to their professional situations, as well as to be able to design and conduct their own research where necessary data is not otherwise available.
+The 48 credit hours of course work is selected, in consultation with the student's faculty advisor, from the information and library science curriculum, or as appropriate, from related subject fields in other schools and departments of the University or at neighboring universities.
+A master's paper or project (INLS 992) is also required of each master's student.
+A theme within the curriculum for both master's degrees is evidence-based practice, which requires students to interpret and apply the research of others to their professional situations, as well as to be able to design and conduct their own research where necessary data is not otherwise available.

-Certificates of specialization within either the M.S.L.S. or the M.S.I.S. are available in the following areas: aging, bioinformatics, interdisciplinary health communication, nonprofit leadership, and international development.
+Graduate certificates within either the M.S.L.S. or the M.S.I.S. are available in the following areas: aging, bioinformatics, clinical information science, digital curation, interdisciplinary health communication, nonprofit leadership, and international development.
 A program leading to a certificate as a school library media coordinate is also available as part of the M.S.L.S.

 The School of Information and Library Science participates in several dual or cooperative degree programs.
 These include dual degree programs with:

-• the KenanĖFlagler Business School, which combines the master of business administration (M.B.A.) degree and the M.S.I.S. degree.
+• the Kenan–Flagler Business School, which combines the master of business administration (M.B.A.) degree and the M.S.I.S. degree.

 • the Department of Health Policy and Management, School of Public Health, which combines the master of health administration (M.H.A.) degree with either the M.S.L.S. or M.S.I.S. degree.